vivianpotts/Cryptography/README.md

 ## Public key certificates and mini-PKI

 Certificate Type
 -	X.509 certificates
-- Issued by a local Certificate Authority included in /ca
+-	Issued following a two-level PKI hierarchy

 Mini-PKI Workflow
-- User generates CSR
-- CSR is sent to CA script
-- CA signs certificate using:
-    - Its private key (ac1.key.pem)
-    - Its certificate (ac1.cert.pem)
+1. A Root Certificate Authority (Root CA) is created as a self-signed trust anchor.
+2. A subordinate Certificate Authority (AC1) is certified by the Root CA.
+3. Users generate a CSR containing their public key.
+4. The subordinate CA (AC1) signs user CSRs to issue user certificates.
-- Certificate stored in users.json and in /data
+5. Issued certificates are stored in users.json and in /data.
+This establishes a proper chain of trust:

+Root CA → Subordinate CA (AC1) → User Certificate

 CA Files
 -	Stored in /ca:
-    - ac1.key.pem — CA private key (protected in real systems)
-    - ac1.cert.pem — CA certificate
-    - serial, index.txt, openssl.cnf — maintain CA state
+o	root/rootCA.cert.pem — Root CA public certificate (trust anchor) o	ac1.cert.pem — Subordinate CA certificate (signed by Root CA) o	ac1.key.pem — Subordinate CA private key (kept locally, not shared) o	serial, index.txt — maintain CA state
+The Root CA private key is intentionally not included in the repository to follow good security practices.

-Users trust the CA implicitly, forming a single-tier trust hierarchy.
+Users implicitly trust the Root CA, and all certificates derive trust through this hierarchy.

 ## Other aspects